pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 <img src="../images/python-pypi-conda-channels.png" alt="Graphic with the title Python package repositories.
 Below it says Anything hosted on PyPI can be installed using pip install.
 Packaging hosted on a conda channel can be installed using conda install.
 Below that there are two rows. the top row says conda channels. next to it are three boxes one with conda-forge, community maintained; bioconda and then default - managed by the anaconda team.
 Below that there is a row that says PyPI servers.
 PyPI - anyone can publish to pypi. and test pypi. a testbed server for you to practice. " width="700px">

 Conda channels represent various repositories that you can install packages from.
 Because conda-forge is community maintained, anyone can submit a recipe there.
-PiPY is also a community maintained repository.
+PyPI is also a community maintained repository.
 Anyone can submit a package to PyPI and test PyPI.
 Unlike conda-forge there are no manual checks of packages submitted to PyPI.
 :::